 Once received and deposited into the Program Accounts at the Receiving Institutions, Program Deposits are maintained on your behalf at the Receiving Institutions in a manner designed to not exceed the then-current SMDIA (currently, $250,000) per Customer Identifier, per Account Ownership Category, per Receiving Institution, other than any Excess Funds which are placed at Excess Institutions, subject to these Customer T&Cs.

-If you are (i) participating in two or more programs administered by Stable or its affiliates (e.g., the DDM, CDMXSM and/or RTID® programs) or (ii) participate in the Program through Your Institution as well as another institution (including any affiliate of Your Institution), it is possible that your Program Deposits may be allocated to the same Receiving Institution under those different programs.
-This is because Program Deposits under such programs are allocated to Receiving Institutions based on a Customer Identifier provided to Stable, and Your Institution may use a Customer Identifier that is different from the Customer Identifier used by such other institution, or Your Institution may use a different Customer Identifier for different programs.
-For this reason, you should opt-out of the same Receiving Institution from holding Program Deposits under more than one deposit placement program in which you participate (whether administered by Stable or another administrator).
+If you are (i) participating in two or more programs administered by R&T or its affiliates (e.g., the DDM, CDMXSM and/or RTID® programs) or (ii) participate in the Program through Your Institution as well as another institution (including any affiliate of Your Institution), it is possible that your Program Deposits may be allocated to the same Receiving Institution under those different programs.
+This is because Program Deposits under such programs are allocated to Receiving Institutions based on a Customer Identifier provided to R&T, and Your Institution may use a Customer Identifier that is different from the Customer Identifier used by such other institution, or Your Institution may use a different Customer Identifier for different programs.
+For this reason, you should opt-out of the same Receiving Institution from holding Program Deposits under more than one deposit placement program in which you participate (whether administered by R&T or another administrator).

 If you have more than one Eligible Customer Account or other accounts at Your Institution (or any of its affiliates) for which you participate in the Program through Your Institution, and the aggregate balances deposited from those Eligible Customers Accounts or other accounts into a Receiving Institution under the Program exceeds the then-current SMDIA (currently, $250,000), per Eligible Depositor, per Account Ownership Category, those excess funds may not be eligible for deposit insurance coverage.
 You should opt-out of the same Receiving Institution from receiving Program Deposits under the Program through more than one Eligible Customer Account or other account at Your Institution or any of its affiliates.

-None of Your Institution, Sending Institution, Stable, the Settlement Bank or the Custodian are responsible for any insured or uninsured portion of any deposits at any Receiving Institution, or guarantee or make any representations or warranties (express or implied) regarding the financial condition of any Receiving Institution.
+None of Your Institution, Sending Institution, R&T or its affiliates, the Settlement Bank or the Custodian are responsible for any insured or uninsured portion of any deposits at any Receiving Institution, or guarantee or make any representations or warranties (express or implied) regarding the financial condition of any Receiving Institution.

 FDIC-Recognized Categories of Account Ownership; Multi-Tiered Fiduciary Relationships